godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 - :ref:`Array<class_Array>` **cast_motion** **(** :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` shape **)**

-Checks how far the shape can travel toward a point.
-If the shape can not move, the array will be empty.

-**Note:** Both the shape and the motion are supplied through a :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` object.
-The method will return an array with two floats between 0 and 1, both representing a fraction of ``motion``.
-The first is how far the shape can move without triggering a collision, and the second is the point at which a collision will occur.
-If no collision is detected, the returned array will be ``[1, 1]``.
+Checks how far a :ref:`Shape2D<class_Shape2D>` can move without colliding.
+All the parameters for the query, including the shape and the motion, are supplied through a :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` object.

+Returns an array with the safe and unsafe proportions (between 0 and 1) of the motion.
+The safe proportion is the maximum fraction of the motion that can be made without a collision.
+The unsafe proportion is the minimum fraction of the distance that must be moved for a collision.
+If no collision is detected a result of ``[1.0, 1.0]`` will be returned.

+**Note:** Any :ref:`Shape2D<class_Shape2D>`\ s that the shape is already colliding with e.g. inside of, will be ignored.
+Use :ref:`collide_shape<class_Physics2DDirectSpaceState_method_collide_shape>` to determine the :ref:`Shape2D<class_Shape2D>`\ s that the shape is already colliding with.

 ----